 Students examine theories of delinquent and criminal behavior.
 Relevant social policy is explored through intensive writing and analysis.
 This is a Writing in the Discipline (WID) course.

-Prerequisite: SOC 207, 45 credits or consent of department chair.
+Prerequisite: Any 200-level social science course from ANTH, POL, PSYC, or SOC, or consent of department chair.

 Offered: Fall, Spring.